microsoft/code-with-engineering-playbook/docs/design/diagram-types/DesignDiagramsTemplates/sequenceDiagrams.md

 - any specific user persona
 - any service
 - any data store
-- a system (blackbox composed of unknown services, data stores or other components)
+- a system (black box composed of unknown services, data stores or other components)
 - an abstract sub-scenario (in order to minimize high complexity of a scenario)

 ## Essential Takeaways